Elizabeth-Akinyi-O/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 Learning Objectives:

 - How Python works with different types of objects.
-- Think and brainstorm with peers before testing examples in the Python interpreter.
+- Think and brainstorm with peers, before testing examples in the Python interpreter.

 Questions:

 0. What function would you use to get the type of an object?

 Write the name of the function in the file, without ().